PEAK-Legacy/AddOns/README.txt

     >>> Persistence.exists_for(X)
     True

-But, sometimes you have roles that are specifically intended for adding metadata to classes -- perhaps by way of class or method decorators.
-In such a case, you need a way to access the role *before* its subject even exists!
+But, sometimes you have add-ons that are specifically intended for adding metadata to classes -- perhaps by way of class or method decorators.
+In such a case, you need a way to access the add-on *before* its subject even exists!

-The ``ClassRole`` base class provides a mechanism for this.
-It adds an extra classmethod, ``for_enclosing_class()``, that you can use to access the role for the class that is currently being defined in the scope that invoked the caller.
+The ``ClassAddOn`` base class provides a mechanism for this.
+It adds an extra classmethod, ``for_enclosing_class()``, that you can use to access the add-on for the class that is currently being defined in the scope that invoked the caller.
 For example, suppose we want to have a method decorator that adds the method to some class-level registry::

-    >>> from peak.util.roles import ClassRole
+    >>> from peak.util.addons import ClassAddOn

-    >>> class SpecialMethodRegistry(ClassRole):
+    >>> class SpecialMethodRegistry(ClassAddOn):
     ...     def __init__(self, subject):
     ...         self.special_methods = {}
     ...         super(SpecialMethodRegistry, self).__init__(subject)